Positive Bloom is an Amazon Associate and we earn from qualifying purchases through these links at no extra cost to you.

 Weather Conditions That Japanese Beetles Like

 Japanese beetles love warm days and will thrive at 85-95 degrees Fahrenheit.
 Generally speaking, the hotter the conditions, the more active they’ll be.
+This is also one of the reasons why water bugs come out in summer.

 Even though they like heat, they will leave their underground nests as soon as the temperatures reach 70 degrees Fahrenheit and above.